 The Company evaluates goodwill for impairment annually, as well as whenever events or changes in circumstances suggest that the carrying value of goodwill may not be recoverable.
-The Company tests goodwill for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis on the first day of the fourth quarter (on or about August 4) or more frequently if indicators of impairment exist.
-For the Company's latest annual impairment assessment that occurred on August 5, 2012, the Company identified its reporting units to be its five operating segments, which meet the aggregation criteria for one reportable segment.
+The Company tests goodwill for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis on the first day of the fourth quarter (on or about August 3) or more frequently if indicators of impairment exist.
+For the Company's latest annual impairment assessment that occurred on August 4, 2013, the Company identified its reporting units to be its five operating segments.
 The performance of the test involves a two-step process.
 The first step of the impairment test involves comparing the fair values of the applicable reporting units with their aggregate carrying values, including goodwill.
 The Company determines the fair value of its reporting units using the income approach methodology of valuation that includes the discounted cash flow method, as well as other generally accepted valuation methodologies.
-If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the Company performs the second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
+If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the Company performs the second step of the goodwill impairment test to determine the amount of impairment loss.
+The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.
 No impairment of goodwill resulted in any of the fiscal periods presented.
-The Company's next annual impairment assessment will be performed as of the first day of the fourth quarter of fiscal 2013, unless indicators arise that would require the Company to reevaluate at an earlier date.
-The following table presents the changes in goodwill during the first nine months of fiscal 2013:
+The following table presents the changes in goodwill during the first nine months of fiscal 2014:

-Nine Months Ended
+Nine e Months Ended

-Au ıgust 3, 2013
+A august 2, 2014

-Balance as of November 3, 2012 \$ 283,833
+Balance as of November 2, 2013 \$ 284,112

+Acquisition of Hittite (Note 16) 1,344,851

-Foreign currency translation adjustment (3,242)
+Foreign currency translation adjustment 2,927

-Balance as of August 3, 2013 \$ 280,591
+Balance as of August 2, 2014 \$ 1,631,890